Updated: Aug 18

 FINDING YOUR SEPARATOR

-The most recent data shows that over 540,000 boys and more than 400,000 girls played high school basketball.
+The most recent data shows that over 540,000 boys and more than 400,000 girls played high school basketball this past year.
 Each year, only about three percent of those athletes move on to play at the next level in college.

 Will you be one of the three percenters?
 You can if you find your separator.
 What will separate you from every other recruit in the nation?